-2.2.4 NOA portfolio
+2.3.4 NOA portfolio

-The Non Operating Assets portfolio ("NOA") is under the supervision of a sub-committee of the ResCom, the Inspection Committee ("IC") and comprises loans, securities and transactions under examination.
+The Non Operating Assets portfolio ("NOA") is part of the loans to customers portfolio.
+As at the end of H1 2010 NOA portfolio amounted to ISK 811bn at carrying value and ISK 37bn at fair value.
+The NOA portfolio is under the supervision of a sub-committee of the ResCom, the Inspection Committee ("IC") and comprises loans, securities and transactions under examination.
 The IC comprises two people, both of whom are members of the ResCom.
-Two internal dedicated teams are working for the committee.
-Each team comprises an account manager and a lawyer.
+A number of internal employees are working for the IC.
+Each account/project is handled by a dedicated team of at least an account manager and a lawyer.
 These teams are responsible for managing the matters within the NOA portfolio on a day-by-day basis with the support of various internal departments and staff.

-Approx. 85% of the NOA portfolio is to holding companies and other SPV's, mainly non-domestic entities.
-The majority of the loans in the portfolio are in default.
-The portfolio currently comprises 29 entity groups which are under examination.
+Vast majority of the loans in the NOA portfolio is holding companies and other SPV's, mainly non-domestic entities.
+Most of the loans in the portfolio are in default.
+The portfolio currently comprises 28 entity groups which are all under examination.
 They are all categorised as being under watch until the IC has concluded its examination.
 The number of entities in each group under examination ranges from 1 to more than 250.
-Loans and historical transactions in this portfolio are scrutinized where dealings and documents for each borrower are thoroughly examined.
+Loans and historical transactions in this portfolio are scrutinized and dealings and documents for each borrower are thoroughly examined.

-The primary aspects of its work are: reviewing and investigating these transactions, and to prepare and commence legal proceedings and collection against parties that might be liable to the Bank as a result of those transactions.
+The primary aspects of its work are: reviewing and investigating these transactions, and preparing and commencing legal proceedings and collection against parties that might be liable to the Bank as a result of those transactions.
 With some degree of simplification it can be said that the NOA portfolio contains:

-- Loans made into complex structures or non-operational SPVs; - Loans or transactions to related parties, such as shareholders, subsidiaries and senior management; and - Other irregular loans or transactions.
+- Loans or transactions made to related parties, such as shareholders, subsidiaries and senior management - Loans where large exposures yield low or no direct recovery - Loans made into complex structures or non-operational SPVs - Other irregular loans or transactions